Find start-up funding

 First Enterprise offer a range of funding opportunities for businesses with finance between £500 and £250,000 for start-up and existing businesses looking to grow.
 These funds are all designed to plug gaps in high street lending and are backed by the Government to help businesses and individuals who might not otherwise be able to access business finance.

-First Enterprise also provide loans from the Midlands Engine Investment Fund Small Business Loans fund.
+First Enterprise also provide small business loans from the Midlands Engine Investment Fund (MEIF).
 They are a delivery partner for Big Society Capital’s Community Investment Enterprise Facility fund, which is aimed at providing finance to those businesses in communities which need it most.

 - telephone: 0345 602 7355